luapower/luapower.github.io/get-involved.md

 ---

 > NOTE: This page is all about rules, so necessarily you will have issues with it.
-Whether or not you agree with the decisions taken, please note that _some_ conventions had to be created in order to achieve specific benefits, and that's the only reason for creating them.
-I respect the fact everybody has his/hers own rules and work flow and coding style, which can only accidentally coincide with mine, and I'd rather support individual freedom than enforce popular convention.
-Please have this in mind when reading upon these rules, and remember that they are always open for improvement.
-Feedback is welcome and appreciated.

 ## Anatomy of a package